danielringch/xiamon/docu/plugin/smartctl.md

 ## **Reports**

-A summary is sent to the **report** channel with a table containing all drives and their monitored S.M.A.R.T. data.
+A summary is sent to the **verbose** channel with a table containing all drives and their monitored S.M.A.R.T. data.

 The [execution interval](../config_basics.md) is set by the key **report_interval**.